Showing posts with label Demoscene - Menus(review). Show all posts

 - Snacman -

-Everyone loves running around a maze popping pills with Pac Man and the Atari ST/e already has a number of fantastic clones.
+Everyone loves running around a maze popping pills and the Atari ST/e already has a number of fantastic clones.
 Snacman was developed by Ralph Lovesy of Impact Software, the same team that gave us ...
 Team for the Atari STe!
 Multiple players are also supported using a combination of keyboard/joystick.

-For one-player things are pretty much what you'd expect with PacMan even sporting some cool shades.
+For one-player things are much what you'd expect with PacMan even sporting cool shades.
 Four ghosts haunt the maze: Eeney, Meeney, Miney and Mo and chomping a power star turns the tables on them.
 Fruits are available for extra points and a freebie life is awarded when reaching 20,000.
 Also, you can grab a couple of isolated family members and huddle around the ST to play as Eenie and Meeney?
 This is a brilliant feature being able to chase Snacman around the screen - watch the end of my video recording for a quick demonstration.

 Visually, there's little to spruce up this oldtimer but that's exactly what they've done using gorgeous colours.
-Music is by Greg Lovesy and best heard on the Atari STe with stereo tunes on the title and also in-game!!
+Music is by Greg Lovesy and best heard on the Atari STe with stereo tunes on the title and in-game!!

 Snacman is tons of fun and implementing support for more players - as the ghosts - is fantastic.
 You and your kids will be playing Snacman for hours - especially those plucky Atari STe dudes who get to hear stereo music.
-Crank up the volume and enjoy what is nothing less than a fantastic game of PacMan.
+Crank up the volume and enjoy what is nothing less than a superb PacMan.
 An easy 10/10.

 - Masters Of Chaos -

-Now, this is an interesting one and I first thought we had another Dungeon Master clone on our hands but it's actually a two-player shoot 'em up developed by Genuwax Games.
+I first thought we had another Dungeon Master clone on our hands but it's actually a two-player shoot 'em up developed by Genuwax Games.
 Yes, one or two players are supported either using the same computer or connected via Midi.
 The screen is split using separate gameplay windows for each person and it's now that your jaw drops to the floor thanks to the use of overscan for a ginormous display!

 As player one, we move and shoot with the WASD key combination and 1-4 to handle objects/buttons (a second player uses the numerical keypad).
-Exploring the halls feels instantly familiar with basic puzzles and hidden doorways.
-Our health, stamina and mana are all shown as the green bars.
-Blasting out a couple of fireballs is your best defence when coming face-to-face with any of the dungeon's nasties!
+Exploring the halls feels instantly familiar with puzzles and hidden doorways.
+Our health, stamina and mana are all shown as green bars.
+Blasting out fireballs is your best defence when coming face-to-face with any of the dungeon's nasties!
 The ripped graphics look superb, especially in overscan!
-However, there are no sound effects which is disappointing and oddly freaky.
+However, there are no sound effects which is disappointing and freaky.

-This was a fascinating find and not something that I ever expected.
-As a shooter, it works quite well but there are no sound effects, few monsters and it's easy to get lost - unless you've got a pen and paper at hand?
-Okay, I could live with the silence but it needed many more monsters for my liking.
-Overall, a unique-presented game which is best in multiplayer.
+This was a fascinating find and not something I ever expected.
+As a shooter, it works well but there are no sound effects, few monsters, and it's easy to get lost - unless you've got a pen and paper at hand?
+I could live with the silence but it needed many more monsters.
+A uniquely presented game and is best in multiplayer.

 Credits to Damon Chaplin for the background music (from The Last Trooper)